 When I was a child I wanted to become a reader or a writer.
-But the people around me told that I couldn’t make a living of reading books, newspapers and writing stories.
+But the people around me told me that I couldn’t make a living in reading books, newspapers and writing stories.

-I soon realized that it would be more realistic to become a fireman or a police officer, so that’s what I told those who asked what I wanted to be when I growed up.
-But deep down in my soul I’ve always known that I’ve wanted to become an author, storyteller, writer, reader or something like that.
-But I’ve repressed it, because everybody told me to not believe in it.
+I soon realized that it would be more realistic to become a fireman or a police officer, so that’s what I told those who asked what I wanted to be when I grew up.
+But deep down in my soul, I’ve always known that I’ve wanted to become an author, storyteller, writer, reader, or something like that.
+But I’ve repressed it because everybody told me to not believe in it.

 Then I became a teenager and I didn’t any longer know what I wanted to pursue.
-After high school I started to study economy, but I quit after three months because I missed my home town.
+After high school, I started to study economics, but I quit after three months because I missed my home town.

 At that time I was really into strength training and I discovered nutrition.
-And then I found a university that teached “Nutrition and Physiology”.
+And then I found a university that taught “Nutrition and Physiology”.
 I was hooked.
-For the first time in my life I finally made a decision to study something that I actually wanted to learn.
+For the first time in my life, I finally made a decision to study something that I actually wanted to learn.

 At that time I survived on a really small budget every month.
-I also had a part time job to cover the study fees, but overall I lived extremely frugal.
+I also had a part-time job to cover the study fees, but overall I lived extremely frugal.
 But to be honest I didn’t miss a thing.
-It was the best days of my life.
+These were the best days of my life.

-I finished the study with a bachelors degree, and my classmates was all stressed out about finding a job.
-I, on the other hand had just started to explore life.
+I finished the study with a bachelor’s degree, and my classmates were all stressed out about finding a job.
+I, on the other hand, had just started to explore life.
 Why would I want to work already when I had everything I needed now?

 I wanted to both learn more and explore my country, so I moved to a new town to study biochemistry and environment.
-Now that I didn’t have a part time job anymore, I had to be even more careful with money.
-But somehow I didn’t think of it as a problem to live on aprox.
-850 $ / month.
+Now that I didn’t have a part-time job anymore, I had to be even more careful with money.
+But somehow I didn’t think of it as a problem to live on approx. 850 $ / month.

 These years with studies and frugal living made me want less.
-I studied in the new town for a year, and it was, hands off, one of the most happiest years of my life.
+I studied in the new town for a year, and it was, hands-off, one of the happiest years of my life.
 A year where I really discovered myself.

-At the same time I learned about the environment and Garret Hardin’s “Tradegy of the commons” in which he states that “The tragedy of the commons is an economic problem in which every individual tries to reap the greatest benefit from a given resource”.
-I also learned about how we can eradicate poverty by giving out microloans to the poor, so that they can start something for themself (self-sufficient).
+At the same time, I learned about the environment and Garret Hardin’s “Tragedy of the commons” in which he states that “The tragedy of the commons is an economic problem in which every individual tries to reap the greatest benefit from a given resource”.
+I also learned about how we can eradicate poverty by giving out microloans to the poor so that they can start something for themself (self-sufficient).

 I learned about why it was better for the earth to eat vegetarian food, and why water scarcity was a huge problem.

-And both of these things really sticked with me.
-I started to eat more and more plantbased food, and at the same time I decided to get a masters degree in water engineering.
+And both of these things really stuck with me.
+I started to eat more and more plant-based food, and at the same time, I decided to get a master’s degree in water engineering.

-At the university were I got my masters degree in engineering, I learned so much about myself and how I could make the world a better place.
+At the university where I got my master’s degree in engineering, I learned so much about myself and how I could make the world a better place.
 At the time I remember I thought I could save the world.
-As all the other years I had little money, but I anyway enjoyed life a lot.
+Like all the other years I had little money, but I anyway enjoyed life a lot.

 Perspective on happiness

-During this study I traveled to India for a month, and then China 6 months later.
+During this study, I traveled to India for a month, and then China 6 months later.
 These trips changed me.
-I saw people living at the street, people poorer than we can imagine.
+I saw people living on the street, people poorer than we can imagine.
 But I also visited villages where everybody was smiling, where they shared stories around a campfire and showed happiness.
-I asked one of them about how much they lived on, and he said it was aprox.
-3 $ / day.
+I asked one of them about how much they lived on, and he said it was approx. $3 /day.